 People in the adult industry can also include common factors like age, marital status and specific cities or towns rather than simply focusing on people within a specific age range.
 At the same time, your message should also be interesting to people outside of this persona you created.
 So, make sure that it still matches the common standards, in terms of quality, quantity, social values and norm.

-Modern marketing and press release involves the digital media.
-In fact, it is easy to sell to a wide range of consumers nowadays, with the social media, mobile apps and the internet itself.
-But, it also complicates the consumer’s buying behavior.
+Modern marketing and press release involves digital media.
+In fact, it is easy to sell to a wide range of consumers nowadays, with social media, mobile apps and the internet itself.
+But, it also complicates the consumer’s buying behaviour.
 The vast competition, genuine and organic marketing campaigns, integration of psychology in marketing and the advancement of visual technology—made companies grappling for attention more than ever.
 While these factors have given every business-no matter how small or big they are—an equal opportunity to succeed in this competitive world of business, it is very challenging for entrepreneurs with a limited budget.
 So, the difference now lies in how you use these factors to your advantage.

 Here are some questions to ask yourself when implementing public relations and marketing strategies:

 - What are the objectives of my organisation?

 - How will these strategies satisfy the organisation’s objectives?